Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Mean-field theory and phase diagram

 \subsubsection{Transitions between ISD and LC states}

 To investigate in detail the phase transitions between different ground sates, we fix $V_1=1.75$ and monitor the phase evolution as a function of $V_2$ in the range from $1.5$ to $3.2$ that covers all of the five ground states displayed in Fig.~\ref{diagram}.
 The results are reported in Fig.~\ref{v2}.
 The energy evolution of the converged state is shown in Fig. \ref{v2}a, where if the endpoint of a curve is shown, the corresponding state is unstable beyond that point.
 For instance, the orange line for the SD state ends at $V_2 \sim 2.5$, below which, calculations with any initial conditions could not converge self-consistently to a SD state.
 The SD state obtained at $V_2 \gtrsim 2.5$ is much higher in energy and fails to present itself as a ground state in the phase diagram.
-The charge disproportionation $\delta$, the nn bonds $\chiup_{1,2,3}$, and the nnn bonds $\chiup'_{1,2,3}$ in the ground states with the lowest energy are plotted in Figs \ref{v2}b-\ref{v2}f, respectively.
+The charge disproportionation, i.e., the difference between electron densities on $A$ and $B$ sites $\delta=\frac{1}{2} (n_A - n_B)$, the nn bonds $\chiup_{1,2,3}$, and the nnn bonds $\chiup'_{1,2,3}$ in the ground states with the lowest energy are plotted in Figs \ref{v2}b-\ref{v2}f, respectively.

 At small $V_2$, only ISD and LC$_2$ states can be obtained self-consistently, and the former is the ground state.
 The inclusion of $V_2$ does not disturb the bond configuration in the real CDW state as $\chiup_1$ and $\chiup_2$ remain close in value in the ISD state.
 As $V_2$ increases, the ground state changes from the topological trial ISD to the topological LC$_2$ Chern insulator via a first order transition at $V_2 \simeq 1.81$, as indicated by the level crossing in Fig.~\ref{v2}a and abrupt changes in the order parameters displayed in Fig. \ref{v2}b-\ref{v2}f.
-The real parts of the nn bonds plotted in Fig. \ref{v2}c now deviate strongly from the SD pattern due to the significant $V_2$, as $\text{Re}(\chiup_1)$ and $\text{Re}(\chiup_2)$ are much different in value.
-The current is much large on the nn $\chiup_{1,2}$ than $\chiup_3$ bonds as shown in Fig.~\ref{v2}d.
 We note that the insulating gap remains robust across the first order transition between the ISD and the LC states.
+The real parts of the nn bonds in LC$_2$ plotted in Fig. \ref{v2}c now deviate strongly from the SD pattern due to the significant $V_2$, as $\text{Re}(\chiup_1)$ and $\text{Re}(\chiup_2)$ are much different in value.
+The current on the nn $\chiup_3$ bonds is much smaller than that on $\chiup_{1,2}$ bonds as shown in Fig.~\ref{v2}d.